Submission Preparation Checklist

 - Clear concise language

-- Indicate arrangement of tables and figures
+- Indicate arrangement of tables and figures within the manuscript body text not at end of the paper.

 - The preferred electronic format for text is Microsoft Word